nicnacnic/nodecg-simple-countdown/README.md

 A very primitive countdown timer graphic for NodeCG.

 ## Installation
-Execure `nodecg install nicnacnic/nodecg-simple-countdown` in a terminal to install the bundle.
+Execute `nodecg install nicnacnic/nodecg-simple-countdown` in a terminal window to install the bundle.
 Then run `nodecg defaultconfig nodecg-simple-countdown` to generate the config file.

 ## Configuration
 The config file is located in `<path_to_nodecg/cfg/nodecg-simple-countdown.json` if you generated the config earlier.
 The default config looks like this.